year-long project - Mnemonic Suite Op21

 the retirement of guide dog Campbell

-David and his guide dog Campbell have been together since
+David and his guide dog Campbell were together from February

 Recollections of Felix Aprahamian (1914 - 2005)